ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/GRAM_SCHMIDT_QR_DECOMP.md

 $Rx = Q^{T}b' = Q^{T}b  $ to solve for x

+Functionally, we solve: $b' = QQ^T b  $ to see projection of b on basis

 ### Some final comments

 - if columns of original A matrix are not linearly independent, then Gram-Schmidt will yield Q of q_1 ... q_d vectors, which are either: